mrtyormaa/Foreign-Exchange/README.md

 # Foreign-Exchange

 ##HomeWork 2
+Homework 3 details can be found in the Readme file inside src/randomforest

+There are a few code in src\decisiontree too.

+##HomeWork 2
 Homework 2 details can be found in the Readme file inside src/decisiontree

 ## This program has the option of setting the following: